testdrivenio/cache-django-view/ReadMe.md

 We will use the Memcached option in this article to implement caching of a view.
 To do this we first need to add the `python-memcached` to our dependencies.

-< describe how to set up a virtual environment here, or just mention that it is assumed the user has done this? >

 ### Setting up requirements